Top of page

 Having CAR T cells

-You will also need to have someone with you at all times until 30 days after your CAR T infusion because of the possibility of delayed side effects.
+You will also need to have someone with you at all times until 4 weeks after your CAR-T infusion because of the possibility of delayed side effects.

 Your medical team will tell you what to look out for and who to contact if you have any concerns.